lyyvli/vpc/intl.en-US/User Guide/Routes/Route overview.md

 -   The system route entry \(whose destination CIDR block is the IPv6 CIDR block of the VSwitch\) is used for communication within aVSwitch.

-    **说明：** If you have created a custom route table and attached it to a VSwitch with IPv6 CIDR block enabled, you must maunally add a custom route entry whose the destination CIDR block is ::/0 and the next hop is the IPv6 Gateway instance.
+    **Note:** If you have created a custom route table and attached it to a VSwitch with IPv6 CIDR block enabled, you must maunally add a custom route entry whose the destination CIDR block is ::/0 and the next hop is the IPv6 Gateway instance.

 ## Routing rules {#section_dq3_3ny_rdb .section}